The Student Finance income assessment

 For the 2020/21 academic year, the assessment of parent and partner income is based on income in the 2018/19 tax year.

 If the overall household income for the current tax year (2020/21) is at least 15% less than it was in the 2018/19 tax year, you can ask to be assessed on the current year income instead.
-To do this you will need to complete a ‘current tax year income form’, which you will be able to download here from April 2020.
+To do this you will need to complete a ‘CYI current tax year income assessment form 2020/21’, which you can download from the gov.uk website.

 You will need to provide details of the household income for the 2018/19 tax year as well as an estimate of the household income for the 2020/21 tax year.
 At the end of the 2020/21 tax year you will be asked to provide evidence of the actual household income for that period.
 If your estimate was wrong, SFE can adjust your Student Finance entitlement, which may result in you being paid more money, or in you having to repay some money to SFE.